 1) Search –

-- Man has throughout the ages been seeking something beyond himself, beyond material welfare – something we call truth or God or reality, a timeless state – something that cannot be disturbed by circumstances, by thought, or by human corruption.
+- Man has, throughout the ages, been seeking something beyond himself, beyond material welfare – something we call truth or God or reality, a timeless state – something that cannot be disturbed by circumstances, by thought, or by human corruption.

-- And not finding this nameless thing of a thousand names which he has always sought, he has cultivated faith – faith in a savior or an ideal – and faith invariably breeds violence.
+- And not finding this nameless thing of a thousand names that he has always sought, he has cultivated faith – faith in a savior or an ideal – and faith invariably breeds violence.

 2) To Know Ourselves –

-- The moment you give your total attention to your conditioning you will see that you are free from the past completely, that it falls away from you naturally.
+- The moment you give your total attention to your conditioning, you will see that you are free from the past completely, that it falls away from you naturally.

 3) Pleasure and Joy –

 - He differentiates between joy and pleasure this way.
-Joy is in the moment, while pleasure is the expectancy of experience to be repeated.
+Happiness is in the moment, while pleasure is the expectancy of experience to be repeated.
 Joy will not accompany pain, while pleasure follows by pain.

 4) Wants to be Somebody –